-1. Deviation of ultimate claim settlement cost from expectations.
-The actual final cost of settling both claims outstanding as at 31 December 2021 and claims expected to arise from unexpired periods of risk is uncertain.
+- Deviation of ultimate claim settlement cost from expectations.
+The actual final cost of settling both claims outstanding as at 31 December 2022 and claims expected to arise from unexpired periods of risk is uncertain.
 There is a range of possible outcomes, and the eventual outcome will almost certainly differ from any particular estimate made.
-Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty.

-- 2. UK Motor.
-The Ogden discount was reduced from 2.5% to -0.75% in February 2017 and then increased to -0.25% in August 2019 with the next review due by 2024 at the latest.
-In addition to changes in the Ogden discount rate, our UK Motor excess of loss reinsurance book is impacted by other factors including life expectancy for PPO claimants, indexation of PPO payments, PPO propensity, and recent trend of ceding companies booking reserves earlier than historically observed.
-We will continue to closely monitor our UK Motor book. - 3.
+Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty. - 2.
+UK Motor.
+The current Ogden discount is -0.25%, effective from August 2019, with the next review due by 2024 at the latest.
+In addition to changes in the Ogden discount rate, our UK Motor excess of loss reinsurance book is impacted by other factors including life expectancy for PPO claimants, indexation of PPO payments, PPO propensity, and recent trend of ceding companies booking reserves earlier than historically observed. - 3.
 Rates, claims tend, terms and conditions and IELRs.
 There is considerable uncertainty around the impact that the recent period of strong rate increases will have on IELRs, particularly in light of industry concerns around social inflation, recent increases in base inflation, materials and supply chain issues, and changes in policy terms and conditions.
-The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates. - 4.
+The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and unincepted exposures included in the technical provisions further increases the uncertainty of these estimates. - 4.
 New classes of business.
-The only new class of business added to the underwriting portfolio over the past year is Crisis Management.
+The only new class of business added to the underwriting portfolio over the past year is Medical.
 However, the Company has built out its insurance operations over the past five years, so there is a lack of historical experience for some of the newer classes that adds an additional element of uncertainty to the reserve estimation process.
 This risk is mitigated by the significant purchases of reinsurance and use of benchmarks for reserving assumptions. - 5.
 COVID-19.
 Key uncertainties around the impact of COVID-19 include legal rulings on the effectiveness of disease exclusions in policy wordings, indirect effects on long-tail and Credit lines (including potential recessionary impacts), quantum of reinsurance recovery receivables, effects on actuarial assumptions (including claim development profiles which may be impacted by court shutdowns, for example), and the impact of future lockdowns and disease waves.